richardokonicha/Engagement-Pushbot/README.md

 #### How Users interact with Claire

-- Users interested in joining the community can register with Claire as members using the command `/start` and tapping on `register` button.
+- Users interested in joining the engagement group can register with Claire as members using the command `/start` and tapping on `register` button.

 - Users can set social media handle to be liked. ex. `https://Instagram.com/r.e.e.c.h.e.e`